Harvest Fund Management Co. Ltd Buys 700 Shares of Envista Holdings Co. (NYSE:NVST)

 In other Envista news, SVP Mischa Reis sold 1,049 shares of the stock in a transaction on Monday, May 3rd.
 The shares were sold at an average price of $43.73, for a total transaction of $45,872.77.
 Following the completion of the transaction, the senior vice president now owns 49,159 shares in the company, valued at $2,149,723.07.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
 Also, CEO Amir Aghdaei sold 680 shares of the stock in a transaction on Friday, March 26th.
 The shares were sold at an average price of $40.75, for a total transaction of $27,710.00.
 Following the transaction, the chief executive officer now owns 539,870 shares of the company’s stock, valued at approximately $21,999,702.50.
 The disclosure for this sale can be found here.
 Over the last three months, insiders sold 345,803 shares of company stock valued at $14,693,936.
 Corporate insiders own 0.82% of the company’s stock.

-Envista (NYSE:NVST) last issued its earnings results on Wednesday, May 5th.
-The company reported $0.54 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.31 by $0.23.
+Envista (NYSE:NVST) last released its quarterly earnings data on Wednesday, May 5th.
+The company reported $0.54 earnings per share for the quarter, beating the consensus estimate of $0.31 by $0.23.
 Envista had a net margin of 5.00% and a return on equity of 6.93%.
-On average, equities research analysts predict that Envista Holdings Co. will post 1.86 EPS for the current fiscal year.
+On average, research analysts expect that Envista Holdings Co. will post 1.86 EPS for the current fiscal year.

 NVST has been the topic of a number of analyst reports.
 Piper Sandler upped their target price on shares of Envista from $41.00 to $45.00 and gave the stock a “neutral” rating in a report on Thursday, May 6th.
-Morgan Stanley increased their price objective on shares of Envista from $42.00 to $46.00 and gave the company an “equal weight” rating in a research note on Friday, May 7th.
-Credit Suisse Group increased their price objective on shares of Envista from $49.00 to $55.00 and gave the company an “outperform” rating in a research note on Thursday, May 6th.
 TheStreet upgraded shares of Envista from a “d+” rating to a “c” rating in a research note on Thursday, May 13th.
-Finally, Zacks Investment Research upgraded shares of Envista from a “hold” rating to a “strong-buy” rating and set a $52.00 price target for the company in a research note on Saturday, May 8th.
+Zacks Investment Research upgraded shares of Envista from a “hold” rating to a “strong-buy” rating and set a $52.00 price objective for the company in a research note on Saturday, May 8th.
+Credit Suisse Group raised their price target on shares of Envista from $49.00 to $55.00 and gave the stock an “outperform” rating in a research note on Thursday, May 6th.
+Finally, Morgan Stanley raised their price target on shares of Envista from $42.00 to $46.00 and gave the stock an “equal weight” rating in a research note on Friday, May 7th.
 Three analysts have rated the stock with a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
 The company has a consensus rating of “Buy” and an average target price of $43.33.

 Envista Profile